 The School manages the use and testing of electrical appliances.
 Frequency of testing will depend upon the type and use of equipment.
+All electrical equipment is managed in line with the Health and Safety Executives (HSE) current guidance notes.

 12 Emergency evacuation and planning: